Euro Car Parks Fine – Everything you need to know

 You must have proof though, so check if there are any cameras around and request the CCTV footage of when the parking ticket was issued!

-What if you don’t pay a Parking Charge Notice?
+What if you don’t pay the notice?

 Despite concerns from the RAC Foundation, there’s still no law to cap parking charges or prevent excessive fines.5 This absence of regulation might lead you to consider ignoring a fine you believe was unfairly issued.